shivannis/xandr-docs-public/xandr-docs/invest/completed-creative-audits-report.md

 ms.date: 10/28/2023
 ---

-# Microsoft Invest - Completed creative audits report
+# Microsoft Invest - Completed Creative Audits report

 The Completed Creative Audits Report provides insight into the number of creatives that have completed the Microsoft Advertising audit process, and the associated charges.
 Use this report to find out: